Hailuoto: Transportation

 A ferry operates regularly between Hailuoto and Oulu's suburb of Oulunsalo.
 In winter an official ice road, approximately 10 km long, connects the island to the mainland.
 The main road on the island is the regional road 816, which continue to the mainland towards the Kempele municipality via a ferry connection.
 Hailuoto also has a small airfield, Hailuoto Airfield, about 6 km south of central village.

 A 8.4 km fixed link to connect Hailuoto to the mainland, consisting of a causeway with two 750 m bridges, was approved in 2015.
-Due to environmental litigation, as of 2022 construction has yet to start.
+The project was briefly halted due to environmental litigation, which was eventually denied in 2023.

+Actual construction work began in 2024, with an estimated opening of the causeway predicted by 2026.